 Key Points

-• Use of the phrase “social justice” was mostly non-existent prior to 2000.
-Its use grew steadily over the first 10 years of the new millennium and then its use accelerated markedly in 2015.
+Use of the phrase “social justice” was mostly non-existent prior to 2000.
+Its use grew steadily over the first 10 years of the new millennium and then increased at an exponential rate starting in 2015.

 Related Content at The Nuzzo Letter